Store Encrypted Secrets in Protected Memory of Android & iOS apps

 When storing those generated keys, Appdome employs encrypted memory, ensuring the secrets remain protected.
 It’s crucial to note that, for full protection of the keys, app developers must adhere to responsible coding practices.
 This includes wiping the secret from within the app code after it has been passed to Appdome.
 Failure to do so can result in the secret becoming exposed if the application’s memory is dumped.

-Prerequisites to Using Store in Protected Memory:
+Prerequisites for Using Store in Protected Memory:

 To use Appdome’s mobile app security build system to Use Store in Protected Memory , you’ll need: